-As much as I would like to be hiking, or dreaming poetry, or playing some zany game with my kids, I cannot get this WorldatWork “Newsline” article, or is it the Kronos Newsline, out of my mind.
-It literally has been making me crazy.
+As much as I would like to be hiking, or dreaming poetry, or playing some zany game with my grandkids, I cannot get this WorldatWork “Newsline” article, it’s really an advertisers article from the good people at Kronos, out of my mind.
+It is literally nuts.
 I doubt I am the only one confused, disappointed, this once professional membership organization has transformed itself into a blatantly “pay for play” mouthpiece for whatever cockamamie sponsors pay them to publish.
 When is Newsline not news?
 Pretty sure you can answer this yourself with a single visit to their website.

 Here is the lede that got me going, ‘More than half of HR and payroll professionals (54%) say that, on average, it costs their organization between $40,000 and $100,000 to prepare for each labor-related regulatory change, regardless of whether that’s at the federal, state or local level’, from their post on September 6 this month entitled, Labor-Related Regulations Take a Financial Toll.
 Kronos actually suggested a different title, The $100,000 Bill.
 The survey link is here, Kronos Workforce Institute research.
 Don’t expect research though; you will be sorely disappointed.
 All they wanted was the headline, as inflammatory as a Chump tweet, with patented psuedo-factuality.